 Updated in 2012, course providers must adhere to stringent standards that cover topics from boat ownership to water activities.
 Course design, state-specific requirements, and course delivery methods also are included in the thorough process.
 However, with all of these steps, how do boaters know that a NASBLA course actually makes a difference?

-The U.S. Coast Guard released its 2012 Recreational Boating Statistics earlier this month and cited some key areas that are a result of improved boater education and safety measures.
-There were 4,515 boating accidents in 2012, 63 fewer than those reported in 2011.
-Of the 651 boating-related deaths, alcohol use, hazardous waters, operator inexperience, and inattention ranked as the top four accident causes.
-Only 9 percent of these accidents were caused by individuals who had taken a NASBLA-approved boating safety course, compared to 14 percent who had received another form of boating instruction.
+The U.S. Coast Guard released its 2019 Recreational Boating Statistics earlier this month and cited some key areas that are a result of improved boater education and safety measures.
+There were 4,168 boating accidents in 2019, 23 more than those reported in 2018.
+Of the 613 boating-related deaths, alcohol use, hazardous waters, operator inexperience, and inattention ranked as the top four accident causes.
+Only 20 percent of these accidents were caused by individuals who had taken a NASBLA-approved boating safety course, compared to 70 percent who had received no form of boating safety instruction.

-Overall the number of accidents (-1.6 percent), injuries (-2.6 percent) and deaths (-14.1 percent) decreased in 2012.
-Yet, boaters still can do more to lower these statistics.
+Overall the number of accidents (+.6 percent), injuries (+1.9 percent) and deaths (-3.2 percent) remained relatively consistent.
+Boaters still can do more to lower these statistics.
 Each NASBLA-approved boating safety course equips boaters with the knowledge to avoid and anticipate situations that can lead to accidents.
 If a seal of approval from NASBLA will give you a greater chance of having safe boating experiences, why would you consider anything else?

 At Boat Ed, we want everyone to make safe decisions on the water to avoid boating safety mistakes that can result in injury, loss of property, or loss of life.
 To learn more about NASBLA, visit nasbla.org.
 If you’re ready to take a boating course, select your state at boat-ed.com.